wcharlesknight/ruby-oo-relationships-practice-blood-oath-exercise/README.md

 * `Cult.find_by_location`
   * takes a `String` argument that is a location and returns an `Array` of cults that are in that location
 * `Cult.find_by_founding_year`
-  * takes a `Fixnum` argument that is a year and returns all of the cults founded in that year
+  * takes an `Integer` argument that is a year and returns all of the cults founded in that year

 **`Follower`**

 * `Follower#name`
   * returns a `String` that is the follower's name
 * `Follower#age`
-  * returns a `Fixnum` that is the age of the follower
+  * returns an `Integer` that is the age of the follower
 * `Follower#life_motto`
   * returns a `String` that is the follower's life motto
 * `Follower#cults`